JaneliaSciComp/SongExplorer/README.md

 inputs a directory and a WAV file and outputs the name of the video file to load.
-The name and location of the python file containing this function is specified, without the ".py" extension, as the "video_findfile_plugin" parameter in "configuration.pysh".
+The name and location of the python file containing this function is specified, without the ".py" extension, as the "video_findfile_plugin" parameter in "configuration.py".
 For examples, see "src/same-basename.py" (the default) and "src/maybe-1sec-off.py".

 ## Event Detection ##